tauseedzaman/tauseedzaman/README.md

 # Hi there 👋

-- 🔭 I’m currently working on all in one social share
+- 🔭 I’m currently looking for a job as a dev
-- 🌱 I’m currently learning Web3
+- 🌱 I’m currently learning Web3 development
 - 👯 I’m looking to collaborate in Laravel
-- 🤔 I’m looking for help with NFT's Automation
 - 💬 Ask me about Web2 Development
 - 📫 How to reach me: tauseedzaman@pm.me
 - 😄 Pronouns: tauseedzaman
-- ⚡ Fun fact: Father of a Web2.0
+- ⚡ Fun fact: Father of a Web2.0 😁

 ### Tech Stack